sullvn/sound-blob/README.md

 # Sound Blob

-A groovy watch made in WebGL.
+A sound-sensitive blob made in WebGL and WebAudio.
+Please treat it with respect, thanks.

 ## Develop